DivanDesign/EvolutionCMS.snippets.ddGetMultipleField/README.md

 	* Default value: `''`

 * `typography`
-	* Desctription: The comma separated indexes of the columns which values have to be corrected (indexes start at `0`).
+	* Description: The comma separated indexes of the columns which values have to be corrected (indexes start at `0`).
 		If unset, there will be no correction.
 	* Valid values:
 		* `stringCommaSeparated`